oilverb/data-science-s2025/data-science-curriculum-build/challenges/c07-monte-carlo-assignment.md

 - You chose a correct value of `stat(x, y)` when `x, y` is *outside* the circle.
 Why did you choose this value?
-  - 1,1 is on the outside margin of the circle
+  - 1,1 is on the outside margin of the circle - this means that stat(x, y) returns 0.
+This means that points outside the circle won’t impact our estimation
 - You chose a correct value of `stat(x, y)` when `x, y` is *inside* the circle.
 Why did you choose this value?
   - 0.5, 0.5 is comfortably inside the circle.
 Its a nice round even number
   - I also tried 0,1, which my code reads as inside the circle just to confirm the \<= was working as intended.
+  - For these values stat(x, y) returns 4, based on the equation above in the background section.
+Since the area of a quarter circle is pi/4 we have to multiple by 4 in order to get areas.

 ### **q3** Estimate $\pi$